-- B. For ruling out sepsis due to perinatal risk factors, 48 hours of antibiotic administration is considered appropriate pending culture results and evaluation of lab data. - C. When blood cultures are sterile, antibiotic therapy should be discontinued by 36 to 48 hours of incubation unless there is clear evidence of site-specific infection.
+- A. Stable infants at 35 weeks gestational age or older who are treated for sepsis should be discharged the same day the antibiotics are discontinued. - B. For ruling out sepsis due to perinatal risk factors, 36 to 48 hours of antibiotic administration is considered appropriate pending culture results and evaluation of lab data. - C. When blood cultures are sterile, antibiotic therapy should be discontinued by 36 to 48 hours of incubation unless there is clear evidence of site-specific infection.